MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 8. If you aren‘t using Multicurrency Management, enter the number of decimal places to use when displaying and entering currency amounts for noninventoried items.

     If you‘re using Multicurrency Management, choose the expansion button to open the Sales Non-Inventoried Currency Decimals Setup window where you can define currency decimal places for each currency to which you have access.
-For more information, see *Setting up currency decimal places for non-inventoried items* on page 14.
+For more information, see *Setting up currency decimal places for non-inventoried items*.

 9. Choose File \>\> Print or the printer icon button to print the Sales Order Processing Setup List.
 You also can print the report using the Sales Setup Reports window.